 Breeding: life cycle of 3 – 6 weeks.
 Females lay up to 300 eggs amongst broken grain and other food.

 Commonly seen in grain bins and wheat silos, as well as kitchen pantries.
 Originally from the Americas, but now found globally around the world, including the United Kingdom, and they have a rapid breeding cycle and the number of eggs averages 375 per female.
 Eggs hatch in 3-5 days.
 Within a few hours of hatching, larvae begin to feed.
 Treatment and preventative measures should be in place as soon as possible once an infestation has been established.

 Any business that deals with dried foods, food production, or packaging will know that these pests can ruin your stock, costing thousands of pounds.
 As soon as you notice signs of stored product pests in London, like webbing, live sightings of beetles, or insect tracks in flour, you need to call in The Pied Piper.
 Our BPCA (British Pest Control Association) certified technicians are fully trained on all types of fabric pest infestations.
 Using their knowledge and expertise, they’ll identify the species that’s creating your pest problem and recommend effective treatment.
 This might include sprays and fogging treatment to reach all the problem areas and remove the stored product pest for good.

-“I have an excellent team ready to deal with your pest problem so if you need any help at any
+“I have an excellent team ready to deal with your pest problems so if you need any help at any

-time you can contact us via live chat, Whatsapp, or our contact form, and
+time you can contact us via live chat or our contact form and

 we will reply back ASAP”